 Yes.
 A Veteran can purchase a new primary residence using VA financing as long as the remaining entitlement is sufficient to cover 25% guaranty plus cash investment requirement.

 However, veteran may not qualify if new loan amount is less than $144,001 as in this case only basic entitlement will be available for guaranty purposes which is already used by Veteran.

-Yes, a Veteran can purchase a new primary residence with higher purchase price as long as remaining entitlement plus Veteran's cash investment covers 25% of Notice of value.
-If remaining entitlement is not sufficient we would need final closing disclosure of property being sold and VA form 26-1880 requesting restoration.
+Yes, a Veteran can purchase a new primary residence with higher purchase price as long as veteran has a remaining entitlement, plus Veteran's cash investment covers 25% of Notice of Value.
+If remaining entitlement is not sufficient we would need final closing disclosure of property being sold and VA form 26-1880 requesting benefit restoration.

 No, loan amount is not restricted based on county.

 Yes, a new loan amount can include closing cost and pre-paid expenses.
 However origination fees exceeding 1% of new loan amount and discount points exceeding 2% cannot be included in financed loan amount.

 No. Delinquent taxes cannot be included in new loan.
 If there are any delinquent taxes on the property Veteran will have to bring additional funds at closing equivalent to the amount of delinquent taxes.